2002 Somaliland municipal elections: Results

 Over 440,000 people took part in the country's first municipal elections.
 Results were announced a week later by the National Electoral Commission, with UDUB, Kulmiye and UCID finishing as the top three parties.

+The elections also determined which three political organizations would be recognized as national political parties.
+UDUB, Kulmiye and UCID received the three highest national vote totals and became eligible to contest subsequent presidential and parliamentary elections.
+The 118 councillors elected on the lists of Sahan, Hormood and ASAD, which did not qualify as national parties, were required to join one of the three recognized parties.